 Alcohol – A Great Danger (?)

-"And do not be drunk with wine, in which is dissipation; but be filled with the Spirit."
-(Ephesians 5:18)
+18And do not get drunk with wine, in which there is debauchery, but be filled with the Spirit,

 Alcohol is a subject about which the Bible is not silent.
 It is also an issue that is still highly topical today.
 We notice this every day – in our surroundings and perhaps from our own experience.